 What is Brainspotting?

-Brainspotting is a targeted and effective approach for processing a) trauma and b) emotions that often remain inaccessible to one’s conscious awareness and, therefore, out of reach for conventional talk therapy.
+Brainspotting is a targeted and effective approach for processing trauma and emotions that often remain inaccessible to one’s conscious awareness and, therefore, out of reach for conventional talk therapy.
 Brainspotting is often compared to EMDR (Eye Movement Desensitization and Reprocessing) therapy because studies indicate similar effectiveness for both techniques.
 Additionally, research demonstrates that brainspotting can significantly reduce symptoms associated with PTSD and other trauma-based issues.

 Brainspotting targets the brain’s sub-cortex, the storage area for traumatic memories.
 Engaging this particular part of the brain allows clients to tap into raw emotional experiences, effectively bypassing cognitive and analytical thinking that often takes precedence.